dessertlab/Quality-Enhancement-of-AI-driven-Code-Generation-via-Reinforcement-Learning/README.md

 ## Training

 Training scripts are located in `training/`.
-For each of the three training techniques and each of the four models (CodeGPT, CodeGen 350M, QwenCoder 0.5B, DeepSeek 1.3B), a dedicated runnable script is provided:
+For each of the three training techniques and each of the four models (CodeGPT 125M, CodeGen 350M, QwenCoder 0.5B, DeepSeek 1.3B), a dedicated runnable script is provided:

 - **Supervised Fine-Tuning (SFT)** — scripts in `training/sft/`, one per model (`run_sft_CodeGPT.py`, `run_sft_CodeGen.py`, `run_sft_QwenCoder.py`, `run_sft_DeepSeek.py`).
 Checkpoints are saved to `models/sft/<Model>-finetuned/`.
 ```bash